Alfresco/docs-alfresco/media-management/1.2/config/index.md

 ```

 > **Note:** Video transformation (transcoding) is very resource intensive and can take a long time to complete.
 Make sure that any rules that you configure using video transcoding run in the background, to prevent the rule from failing due to a Share timeout.
-For more information about creating rules, see [Creating a rule](LINK).
+For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}).

 ## Configuring the Elastic Transcoder content transformer